Enjoy this short Truth Seer excerpt. But first I’m going to share a quick story about writing this section.

 Imara kicked one last rock and turned to stare back at the path above.
 There was only one thing to do now.
 She would have to get herself out and find them before they got hurt.

-Make sure you subscribe to my email list to stay up to date on Truth Seer and my future books!
+Subscribe to my email list to stay up to date on all my books!
 When you subscribe, you’ll also get my FREE short story collection!